Skip to content

 Finnish law states that a disabled person must not be discriminated against because of his or her disability.
 A disabled person has the right to live a normal life, for example, to study, work and start a family.
 Finland is also committed to the UN treaty on the rights of persons with disabilities.

-A disabled person may have difficulties in managing matters of everyday life due to his or her ability or illness.
-Municipalities are required to offer services for disabled persons who need them.
+In Finland, there are many services that can help you in your everyday life with a disability or illness.
 These services include, for example, transport and assistant services.
-If you have a residence permit and a municipality of residence in Finland, you are entitled to the disability services offered by your municipality.
-Read more on the services for disabled persons and how to apply for them on the InfoFinland page Services for disabled persons.
+If you have a municipality of residence in Finland, you are entitled to apply for these services.
+Read more on the InfoFinland page Services for disabled persons.

 Associations for the disabled